|Birth: ||Jan. 1, 1929|

 South Carolina, USA

-He worked for a time at The Times and Democrat in Orangeburg.
+In the late 1940s, he worked for a time at The Times and Democrat in Orangeburg.
 He was a tall, lanky fellow so when the newspaper printing press would get jammed he would slip underneath in the small space and fix the jam.
 During one of these episodes the press was accidently turned back on and he lost three of his fingers on his right hand.
 He was awarded several thousand dollars compensation for the loss of his fingers.
 Little did he know that during his hospital stay, his future wife Betty saw him for the first time as she was in the hospital visiting her mother who was ill.
 Her mother told her to walk to the end of the hospital hall and take a look at the handsome, young man that had his fingers cut off.
 Cotton and Betty would meet later at the Orangeburg County Fair as their brothers and sisters set them up as the third couple in the three brothers dating three sisters set up.
 A triple date that eventually ended up with three eternally, loving married couples in the early 1950s.

 It was shortly after his finger accident that he went into the upholstery business with his brother, Lavern.
 He used some of his compensation award as seed money to get the things that they needed to begin the business.
-Lavern mainly handled the furniture side of the business and he handled the automobile side.
+Lavern handled the furniture side of the business and he handled the automobile side.
 In time he was known throughout the Orangeburg and Calhoun County area as one of the best auto upholsterors.
 He was especially known for revitalizing and making the interiors of early model automobiles come back to life.

 He was baptized at an early age at Willow Swamp Baptist Church, Norway, SC.
 He and Betty started attending First Presbyterian Church of Orangeburg in the early 1950s.
 In the early 1980s, they began attending church at First Baptist of Orangeburg.
 He was a children's Sunday School teacher from the 1970's until the early 1990s.
+He and Betty were both teetotalers.
+Cotton smoked until the early 1970s when he quit and never smoked again.
+He would give the cigarette boxes to his youngest children to play with and keep stuff in.

 Obit from The Times and Democrat; Orangeburg, SC